fonoster/fonoster/README.md

 ## Getting Started

-To get started with FN use the following resources:
+To get started with Fonoster use the following resources:

 - [Deploying Fonoster to the Cloud](./docs/operator/deploy-your-server.md)
 - [Getting started with Fonoster](https://learn.fonoster.com/)